 But, if you aren’t one of the companies that have an solid training and development policy in place, perhaps now is the time to research it.
 You’ll be pleasantly surprised about the offerings available.
 One of our recent infographics looked at the top four ways to learn in 2014.
 As every organisation and every learner is completely different, the thought of formal, traditional training can be daunting, but things have changed.

 Training for the future

 Gone are the days where you are forced to sit listening to a trainer for days on end with no interaction.
-Our latest programme, the Foundation Leadership Programme, includes actors who create realistic simulations of problems the managers in the room are facing.
+Our latest programme, the Management Development Programme, includes actors who create realistic simulations of problems the managers in the room are facing.

 And the added bonus of today’s learning and development?
 Everything can be measured, so, as an employer, you know exactly what you’re getting for your money.
 You can see tangible results from the investment.

 Don’t be one of the organisations with 67% of their workforce thinking about where to find their next job in the New Year, because they want the opportunity to develop their career.
 Make sure you give your staff the opportunity to develop with you.

 Contact us to discuss how Bray Leino Learning can help you create learning and development programmes to your organisations specific needs and requirements.